Formulary

 Notes

-3. For black people of African or Caribbean family origin, ACE inhibitors are associated with an increased risk of developing angioedema which can be life threatening.
-Although the incidence of this adverse effect is low, consider an ARB in preference to an ACE inhibitor, in combination with a CCB.
+1. For people of black African or African Caribbean family origin, ACE inhibitors are associated with an increased risk of developing angioedema which can be life threatening.
+Although the incidence of this adverse effect is low, consider an ARB in preference to an ACE inhibitor.

 Step 4 (Resistant hypertension)